Former Undergraduates

 Katherine Curtis – Kate started to work in our lab in early 2018 to learn about DNA extraction techniques and to assist in the Camassia project.

-Diana Bolton – During summer of 2018, Diana had been working to generate microsatellite data on several plants, under the tutelage of Megan Philpott.
+Diana Bolton – During summer of 2018, Diana worked to generate microsatellite data on several plants, under the tutelage of Megan Philpott.

 Katrina Culbertson – A recent graduate of Miami University, Katrina has been working in our laboratory during 2018 as a summer intern for our Hawaiian Plant Project with the Cincinnati Zoo and Botanical Garden’s CREW team.
 She has been instrumental in testing different microsatellite markers for amplification in a variety of rare, endangered plant species as part of the larger project.

-Jacob Keshtvarz – Jacob started in our lab, assisting others, but quickly realized that he wanted to continue his research studies.
-He will continue working with our lab group as a MS student with Dr. Eric Tepe.
+– Jacob started in our lab, assisting others, but quickly realized that he wanted to continue his research studies.
+He is continuing as a MS student with Dr. Eric Tepe.
 (2017)

 Brittney Conover – Brittney helped in a variety of roles, including with the Ohio invasive plants assessment, and also in putting on activities for local schoolchildren about Lucy and Annette Braun.
 (2017)

-Ilana and Yulia Vinnik – Ilana and Yulia were instrumental in several different projects in the Culley lab.
-They were involved in microsatellite analysis of pollen and honey samples, invasive plant assessments of introduced species in Ohio, and a soybean experiement to look at maternal and fitness effects of exposure to diesel exhaust.
+lana & Yulia Vinnik – Ilana and Yulia were instrumental in several different projects.
+They were involved in microsatellite analysis of pollen and honey samples, invasive plant assessments of introduced species in Ohio, and a soybean experiment to look at maternal and fitness effects of exposure to diesel exhaust.
 (2015-2016)

 William Lawrence – William learned general laboratory techniques and assisted others in the lab.
 (2014)